nb-systems/Cordova-Framework/README.md

 You have the opportunity to install this repository in two different ways.

 - __Download__
-  - Download the actually branch of the GitHub project and unpack the .ZIP file to your system (or Folder you want).
+  - Download the actually branch of the GitHub project and unpack the .ZIP file to your system (or Folder).

 OR

 - __Clone__
-  - Clone this GitHub Repository to your Xcode Workspace or open the Xcode Project.
+  - Clone this GitHub repository to your Xcode workspace or open the Xcode project.